darthwalsh/bin/apps/3B1B-Neural-Networks.md

 - explains the math of a neural network structure from scratch, next is learning
 - newer techniques for specialized problems, not covered yet:
 	- convolutional neural networks: Good for image recognition
 	- and long short-term memory networks.
-Good for speech recognition
+Good for [[SpeechRecognition]]
 - this video focuses on a plain neural network, with two fully linked hidden layers
 - for a squishification function using sigmoid
 - you can compute an entire layer at once with inputs and activations and all the weights with one matrix multiplication